 When applying to the program, applicants requiring funding assistance should submit a Financial Aid Application for U.S. citizens, Canadian citizens, and Permanent Residents if their parents or legal guardians live in the United States.
 Alternatively, they should submit a Financial Aid Application for International Students and Permanent Residents if their parents or legal guardians live outside the United States.
-For more information about financing your graduate education, please visit the Financial Aid section of the GSAS website.
+For more information about financing your graduate education, visit the financial aid section of the GSAS website.

-Harvard's Graduate School of Arts and Sciences Fellowship Office awards fellowships to students when they are writing – or preparing to write – their dissertations at their pre-prospectus stage, the post-prospectus stage, and while they are working towards completing their dissertations.
+Harvard's Graduate School of Arts and Sciences Fellowship Office awards fellowships to students when they are writing – or preparing to write – their dissertations at the pre-prospectus stage, post-prospectus stage, and while they are working towards completing their dissertations.
 GSAS also awards merit-based fellowships to third-year students.